jehiah/safe_streets/legislation.md

 * many smaller tolls better than single larger ticket tolls.
 * Diesel kills (this is why the emissions cheating for diesel recently was such a bad thing).
 Tax it generously.
 We know prices >$4 change behaviour.
 Add a $1/gal "clean air" tax.
 * Ban sale of gas or diesel vehicles - https://www.nytimes.com/2017/07/26/world/europe/uk-diesel-petrol-emissions.html https://www.gov.uk/government/publications/air-quality-plan-for-nitrogen-dioxide-no2-in-uk-2017
+* Require HOV4+ entering CBD, and HOV on all other major crossing into manhattan during "air quality alert" days.
+(HOV4+ restrictions were effectively used during transit strike of 2005)